SonalSavaliya/Prediction-of-Nitrogen-Oxides-level-in-Air-Quality/README.md

 # Air-Quality-UCI-Nitrogen-Oxides-Predication

-This project aims to predict a level of Nitrogen Oxcides in Air Pollution of Italian city.
+This project aims to predict a level of Nitrogen Oxcides in Air.
 Data acquired from UCI Machine Learning Repository.
 You can find all information about Dataset from here [Air Quality Dataset](http://archive.ics.uci.edu/ml/datasets/air+quality).

 ## Project Detail: